wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    <a target="_blank" href="https://us-west-2.console.aws.amazon.com/console/home">https://us-west-2.console.aws.amazon.com/console/home</a>

+1. In the black menu at the upper-right, click the region name if you want a different region.
 1. In the "Find services" field, type "Lightsail" enough to click on the selection that appears.

    Lightsail provides suitable for a wide range of skill levels from beginners without any AWS experience to power users and developers who need to implement things in a fast and efficient way.